Aliases for NR4A3 Gene

 GeneCards Summary for NR4A3 Gene

 NR4A3 (Nuclear Receptor Subfamily 4 Group A Member 3) is a Protein Coding gene.
-Diseases associated with NR4A3 include chondrosarcoma, extraskeletal myxoid and chondrosarcoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
+Diseases associated with NR4A3 include Chondrosarcoma, Extraskeletal Myxoid and Epithelial-Myoepithelial Carcinoma.
+Among its related pathways are Gene Expression and Hypertrophy Model.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcriptional activator activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for NR4A3 Gene